Mathmagician8191/Liberty-Chess/Standards/ULCI.md

       So the client should use a very small hash first as default.
     * <id> = MultiPV, type spin
       the client supports multi best line or k-best mode. the default value is 1
-    * <id> = UCI_ShowCurrLine, type check, should be false by default, the client can show the current line it is calculating. see "info currline" above.
     * <id> = UCI_Opponent, type string
       With this command the server can send the name, title, elo and if the client is playing a human or computer to the client.